 They express the extremes of thinking about population growth.
 Dorling is optimistic to the point of naivety; Emmott is pessimistic to the point of paralysing despair.
 If we were to act on Dorling’s view, the outcome is likely to be that envisioned by Emmott: to act on Emmott’s view might give us a chance of achieving Dorling’s outcome.
 I personally tend to Emmott’s view, though I recognise him as extreme.

-It’s worth noting that both books are already out of date in their basic assumption, since shortly after their publication, UN raised its median prediction for 2100 from the 10 billion of the titles to 10.9 billion, and subsequently (2015) to 11.2 billion.
+Dorling gives the game away in Chapter 8 in which he states ‘I very much doubt that there will ever be 10 billion people alive all at the same time on this planet’.
+In this regard, note that both of these books base their title on the UN projection for 2100 current at the time of writing.
+However, both books are already out of date in their basic assumption, since shortly after their publication, UN raised its median prediction for 2100 from the 10 billion of the titles to 10.9 billion, and subsequently (2015) to 11.2 billion.
+Current projections imply that we will reach 10 billion not in 2100, but in about 2055

 Countdown, Alan Weisman, pub.
 Little, Brown, ISBN 978-1-4087-0267-3